doughgle/doughgle.github.io/content/how-to/proxy-public-chart-repositories-as-oci-artefacts/index.md

 ### 4.2.
 Verify The Provenance Layer In OCI Image

-The provenance file should be built in to the OCI Image as a Layer.
+If the chart use a provenance file, it can be built-in to the OCI Image as a Layer.
 For example the [Image Manifest for ArgoCD](https://github.com/argoproj/argo-helm/pkgs/container/argo-helm%2Fargo-cd/129237573?tag=5.46.6)

 ```sh
 helm pull --verify oci://ghcr.io/argoproj/argo-helm/argo-cd --version 5.46.6